gialnet/payments-event-store/README.md

 # payments-event-store
-Desing of event store solution for Microsevices
+Design of event store solution for Microsevices